yourcastro/tcsapis/README.md

 int totalRows = (int)outParameter.Value;

-I have an appointment on Oct 17th so I will be taking a leave.
-I can be contacted through phone or TCS Teams.
+I have an appointment on October 17th and will be taking leave on that day.
+I can still be reached via phone or TCS Teams if needed.